How I Structure RubyGems

 Dependencies

-Read about your dependencies versioning schemes.
-Hopefully they use the Semantic Versioning scheme in which case you should depend on the appropriate version.
-Read about using the “tilde wakka” operator to depend on major, minor or exact versions of gems depending on their versioning scheme.
+Read about your dependencies’ versioning schemes.
+If they use Semantic Versioning (and hopefully they do), depend on the appropriate version.
+Read about using the pessimistic version constraint operator to depend on major, minor, or exact versions as appropriate.

 Rake tasks